Pontushol/Brave-An-Interactive-Novel/README.md

 (This is written for Code Institutes Interactive Frontend Development Module and is the progogue of a larger story to text the concept)

 ##UX
 The Project is supposed to be easily followed through diffrent choices provided by buttons.
+The styling is simplistic to keep focus and the reading and the colors are chosen to match those of a book, also to keep focus on the reading.

 ##Features